 Once you’ve got the pie dough rolled and blind-baked the pie comes together super fast.
 It’s pretty fail proof as long as you make sure to bake it until all the juices are bubbling, not just around the edges (check under one of the slices in the middle).
 You have to wait a good 45 minutes to an hour after it comes out of the oven before you cut it.
 The juices need to reabsorb into the pie for the slices to hold their shape.
 Luckily, this pie is perfect to make ahead since it tastes great slightly warm, room temperature or even chilled.

 This is summer on a plate!
 Pour me a glass of cold rosé wine to go with it and I’m a happy camper.
 What’s your go-to dish for those first summer tomatoes?
+The pie must cool at least one hour before slicing.
+If you cut it before the juices have time to reabsorb the pie will fall apart.[br][br]I like it slightly warm, at room temperature and even cold the next day.

 You might also like: